Nursing boss had ‘no qualms’ employing ‘creme de la creme’ Letby, inquiry told

 The inquiry heard she told police: “I wanted her on the unit, I really did.
 When students come through the system you are almost able to hand-pick the creme de la creme and she was one of those.”

-Ms Powell met Dr Brearey following the unexpected deaths of three babies in June 2015 and it was noted that Letby had been a “commonality” in an all three but Ms Powell told the inquiry there was “no evidence of any wrongdoing”.
+Ms Powell met neonatal lead consultant Dr Stephen Brearey following the unexpected deaths of three babies in June 2015 and it was noted that Letby had been a “commonality” in an all three but Ms Powell told the inquiry there was “no evidence of any wrongdoing”.

 Following the death of another infant in October 2015 Ms Powell drew up a table of the babies who had died in that period and all the nursing staff on duty during those shifts.